Where to Eat in Richmond, Indiana

 A.J.’s Main Street Diner

-For breakfast, I recommend the biscuits and gravy or an omelet.
+For breakfast, I recommend biscuits and gravy or an omelet.
 Maybe both!
 For lunch, diner options like tenderloins, burgers, grilled cheese, and egg salad sandwiches are available.
 Accompany them with onion rings, fries, coleslaw, or potato salad.
 Daily lunch specials and carry-out are available.